JannisKoeckritz/ReasoningUnderDistress/README.md

 # 🧠 Zero-Shot Argument Mining in Mental Health Narratives

-This repository supports the research presented in the ACL 2025 paper titled:
+This repository supports the research presented at the Workshop on Argument Mining @ ACL 2025 titled:
-**"Reasoning Under Distress: Mining Claims and Evidence in Mental Health Narratives"**
-by Jannis Köckritz, Bahar İlgen, Georges Hattab.
+**"Reasoning Under Distress: Mining Claims and Evidence in Mental Health Narratives"**  by Jannis Köckritz, Bahar İlgen, Georges Hattab.

 ## 📝 Overview